Russian billionaire Roman Abramovich says he will sell English soccer team Chelsea

 In recent days, British Prime Minister Boris Johnson has been repeatedly questioned about Abramovich.
 When Johnson announced the U.K.’s initial round of sanctions, he told Parliament he thought Abramovich had been sanctioned previously.
 The prime minister was wrong and later had to correct the record.

-During a question-and-answer session Wednesday, Keir Starmer, the opposition Labour Party leader Keir Starmer, “why on earth” the Chelsea owner wasn’t on the sanctions list.
+During a question-and-answer session Wednesday, Keir Starmer, the opposition Labour Party leader, asked “why on earth” the Chelsea owner wasn’t on the sanctions list.

 Johnson responded: “It’s not appropriate for me to comment on individual cases at this stage” but he added the government would soon publish a “full list” of those associated with the Putin regime.